 a.
-A Certificate of Appropriateness (COA) shall be required for all Major and Minor work activities within Historic District Overlays established per Article 4.12 and within the boundaries of any local Historic Landmark property designated per Sections 3.5.K and 3.5.LE.
-A Certificate of Appropriateness COA is required whether a building permit is otherwise required.
+A Certificate of Appropriateness (COA) shall be required for all Major and Minor work activities within Historic District Overlays established per Article 4.12 and within the boundaries of any local Historic Landmark property designated per Sections 3.5.K and 3.5.L.
+A Certificate of Appropriateness is required whether a building permit is otherwise required.

-Any building permit or other permit issued not in conformity with this Section shall be invalid.
-(See Certificate of Appropriateness Process Flow-chart at the end of this section for typical COA review process).
+Any building permit or other permit issued not in conformity with this Section shall be invalid (See Certificate of Appropriateness Process Flowchart at the end of this section).